Top RFP Questions to Ask Your Team and Vendors

 See full-sized infographic here (or right-click to save)

 • How are we going to score?
 A common mistake we see is not finalizing supplier evaluation and scoring system before you send your RFI/RFP.
 This creates a problem, because how will you be able to measure success if you're not sure what you're assessing?
-(Find out if weighted scoring is worth the work.)
+(Find out how to set up weighted scoring.)

 • Ask what is our end goals(s)?
 What does success look like?
 What are our biggest factors in determining success?

 • Are we going to use rounds of questions?
-Here's details on why you should.
-In brief, rounds are a great way to keep the process easy for everyone.
+Rounds are a great way to keep the process easy for everyone.
 Keeping question rounds brief while you narrow down options both makes it easier for providers to engage, and it also means you have infinitely fewer responses to evaluate.

 Yes, this preparation means more work on the front end, but it ensures you get the information you need to effectively evaluate your options.